electerious/rosid-handler-njk/README.md

 	- `data` `{?Object|String}` - Data uses to render the template.
 Defaults to `{}`.
 	- `prepend` `{?String}` - String that will be placed in front of the content of filePath.
 Defaults to `''`.
 	- `append` `{?String}` - String that will be placed at the end of the content of filePath.
 Defaults to `''`.
+	- `src` `{?String}` - Path base for injects with the inject tag.
+Defaults to the current working directory.

 ## Returns